webri-ng/webri.ng/styleguide.md

 ### Syntax
 - Keep lines under ~100 characters in length, except where doing so would cause the code to become more unreadable. **Reasoning:** In split-screen editor layouts, ~100 chars is close to the width of an editor window.
-- Keep function bodies to ~100 lines in length where possible. **Reasoning:** Interpreting the contents of a function is much easier for a new user when the user can fit the entire function onscreen at once.
+- Keep function bodies to ~100 lines in length where possible. **Reasoning:** Interpreting the contents of a function is much easier for a new user when the user can fit the entire function on-screen at once.

 ### Methodology
 - "It is easier to optimize correct code than to correct optimized code" - Bill Harlan